-I think of Lemon Bars as my everyday way to Lemon Meringue Pie.
+I think of these easy lemon bars as my everyday way to Lemon Meringue Pie.
 Much more accessible.
 Much more snackable.
 A few perfect bites in the quiet between Zoom work meetings.
 If

 Our version today includes a soft cookie almond flour crust, crumble topping, and fresh raspberries.
 Let’s!

-Here’s what you’ll need for these Almond Flour Lemon Bars:
+Here’s what you’ll need for these Almond Flour Gluten Free Lemon Bars:

 • granulated sugar to bring that cookie crisp to the crust and balance to the lemon filling.